-Beginning with the brutal interrogation of a suspect, BUYBUST, the new film by Erik Matti (ON THE JOB) is an action thriller set against the violent war against drugs in the Philippines.
+Beginning with the brutal interrogation of a suspect, BUYBUST, the new film by Erik Matti (ON THE JOB, THE ENTITY) is an action thriller set against the violent war against drugs in the Philippines.
 Starting out as a straightforward action film, it eventually mixes in some potent commentary on President Duterte’s policies that should be controversial when it opens in its home country.
 I saw it ahead of that as part of the 2018 Fantasia Film Festival.

 Nina Manigan (Anne Curtis, AURORA) is the sole survivor of an elite police unit wiped out in a bust gone wrong.
 She’s no sooner assigned to a new unit than it’s sent on a mission to capture kingpin Biggie Chen (Arjo Atayde).
 Being led to Chen by Teban (Alex Calleja) who we saw interrogated in the opening scenes things quickly go wrong.